mrbatista/loopback-ds-readonly-mixin/README.md

   }
 ```

-It is possible to specify a method where fields are accepted:
-mark each field with property `skip` in the options
+It is possible to specify a method where fields are accepted: mark each field with property `skip` in the options,
-`skip` property should support String or Array types
+`skip` property should support String or Array types.

 In this example, the `status` and `role` fields are read only for all methods except `create`.